How to Use the Dynamic Trim Tool in Resolve

 Dynamic Trim Edit

 In Resolve, trim is a dynamic process.
-When you are in the Trim Edit mode, you can complete different trim edits depending on where you place your cursor on the clip.
+When you’re in the Trim Edit mode, you can complete different trim edits depending on where you place your cursor on the clip.
 This is a much faster process for performing edit tasks.

-As a side note, if the edge of your clip is highlighted green, that means that the clip still has unused footage—so you can extend it.
-If the edge is red, that signifies that there is no more footage to work from.
+As a side note, if the edge of your clip is highlighted green, that means the clip still has unused footage—so you can extend it.
+If the edge is red, that signifies there’s no more footage to work from.

 You can perform a roll edit by placing the cursor directly within an edit point or two clips.
 When the cursor is between both clips, the following icon will appear.

-You have to have the thumbnail previews activated on the timeline to be able to perform this dynamic edit.
+You have to have the thumbnail previews activated on the timeline to perform this dynamic edit.
 If, however, you prefer to edit without the thumbnail preview, you can also increase the track height to display an extra area of solid color to perform a slip edit.